To obtain the F12 correction to the MP2 energy, the data group $rir12 must be added to the control file. A typical run will include the input:

 cij(ij) (not

-recommended, unless in combination with localised orbitals). fixed
+recommended, unless in combination with localised orbitals). fixed is

 the (diagonal and orbital-invariant) rational generator approach of